UK Travel Guide: 24 Hours In Edinburgh Itinerary

 Get Up Close To Masterpieces By Some Of History's Most Famous Artists.

 Did you know Edinburgh is home to a thriving art scene?
 There are a number of different galleries across the city, but if this is your first visit to Edinburgh, we recommend visiting The Scottish National Gallery.
-Situated just a short walk from Edinburgh Castle, The Scottish National Gallery boasts an impressive collection of art including works from Monet, Van Gogh, Cezanne and Raphael.
+Visiting this gallery is one of our favourite things to do in the city.
+Situated just a short walk from Edinburgh Castle, the gallery boasts an impressive collection of art including works from Monet, Van Gogh, Cezanne and Raphael.
+The Scottish National Gallery is also home to one of Scotland's most well known pieces of art - The Monarch of the Glen.
 The gallery is free to visit, but small charges may apply to special exhibitions.

 Location: The Mound, Edinburgh EH2 2EL